 After handing over the two copies to the secret service at around 10:00 pm Zapruder drives around aimlessly trying to absorb the day’s events and arrived home at 11:00 pm.
 It was at this time Richard Stolley called and tried to set up a viewing of the film.
 Zapruder, tired, was able to put off the viewing until the next day and set up a 9:00 am meeting at his Jennifer Juniors office.

-Richard Stolley arrived an hour early and was joined by a number of Secret Service agents who wanted to see the film as their copies were shipped off to Washington to be copied.
-With Zapruder manning the projector the small crowd watch the film, replaying it as more reporters arrive.
+Richard Stolley arrived an hour early and was joined by a number of Secret Service agents who wanted to see the film as theirs were shipped off to Washington to be copied.
+With Zapruder manning the projector the small crowd watched the film, replaying it as more reporters arrive.
 Stolley seeing that he had to work fast before others got the film was able to convince Zapruder to sell the print rights for $50,000.
 Stolley left with the original and quickly sends it to Chicago where the LIFE editorial staff was gathered to prepare the new November 26th edition.
 The original edition was stopped in the presses when news of the assassination reached Chicago.
 Managing editor George Hunt ordered the move costing LIFE almost a million dollars.
 Publisher Henry Luce who was initially outraged at the cost said later it was the best million he had ever spent.

 While making copies of the film and preparing black and white shots for the new LIFE magazine photo technicians damaged some of the frames the original footage, slicing it in two places.